Arithmetic operation in R

 +-*/^%%The last two might need some explaining:

-^ operator raises the number to its left to the power of the number to its right: for example 3^2 is 9.5 %% 3 is 2.With this knowledge, follow the instructions below to complete the exercise.
+^?operator raises the number to its left to the power of the number to its right: for example?3^2?is 9.5 %% 3?is 2.With this knowledge, follow the instructions below to complete the exercise.

-After understanding this example, try to rewrite the same program without looking at the code.
-Then change some values or logic and run it again.
-This helps improve confidence and keeps learners engaged on the page for longer.
+Rewrite the program without looking at the code.
+Modify values, conditions or logic and run it again.
+This helps improve confidence and strengthens coding skills much faster.